sciabarra/AgileSites/README.md

 Read on this page if you want to know more about this framework.

+If you are in a [hurry to try it](http://www.agilesites.org/releases/QuickStart.html), follow the linked directions.

 If you already know what is it, then you can:

 - Read [what is new](http://www.agilesites.org/releases.html).
-- [Install it](http://www.agilesites.org/install.html) following the linked instructions.
+- [Install it](http://www.agilesites.org/install.html) reading the detailed installation guide.
 - [Learn about it](http://www.agilesites.org/tutorial.html) reading a tutorial.
 - [Check references](http://www.agilesites.org/reference.html) for in-depth documentation.
 - [Browse the API](http://www.agilesites.org/javadoc/) reading the JavaDocs